Pumpkin Protein Balls

 • Protein powder.
 I like to use a vanilla protein powder because it has some extra sweetness in it, but unflavored protein works well, too.
 In terms of what kind of protein powder, I always recommend casein, brown rice, or pea protein powders.

 • Pumpkin puree.
 A must for any pumpkin-flavored recipe.
-I used homemade pumpkin puree, which is naturally unsweetened, but the canned kind works just fine- just be sure not to use pumpkin pie filling.
+I use my homemade pumpkin puree, which is naturally unsweetened, but the canned kind works just fine- just be sure not to use pumpkin pie filling.

 • Pumpkin spice.
 A simple mix of cinnamon, nutmeg, cloves, ginger, and other warming spices.
 Don’t have any on hand?
 Just use an equal mix of cinnamon and nutmeg.